Black Peter (card game): Name

 The name Black Peter may be derived from the robber Johann Peter Petri, a contemporary and accomplice of Johannes Bückler, the notorious German highwayman known as Schinderhannes.
 Petri also went under the nickname of "Old Black Peter" (der alte Schwarzpeter) or just "Black Peter" (Schwarzer Peter) and is supposed to have invented the game while in prison, sometime after 1811.

 Other sources name the game after another notorious bandit, Peter Nikoll (1771–1817), from Mecklenburg in north Germany who was also nicknamed Black Peter.
 However, the game may be older and simply have been renamed.

 The game was certainly known by 1821 when it is briefly described in a play by von Voss in which the player left holding the Black Peter lost.

 The game is known as zwartepieten ("playing Black Pete"), pijkezotjagen ("Chasing the jack of spades") or simply as Zwarte Piet in the Netherlands and as Asinello ("little donkey") in Italy.
-In Sweden the game is called Svarte Petter, in Finland Musta Pekka, in Denmark Sorteper, in Croatia Crni Petar, or Krampus, and in Greek as "mu(n)tzuris" (μου(ν)τζούρης, "smudged, smutted"). in Poland Piotruś ("Peter"), in Iceland Svarti Pétur ("Black Peter") and in Czech Republic Černý Petr.
+In Sweden the game is called Svarte Petter, in Finland Musta Pekka, in Denmark Sorteper, in Croatia Crni Petar, or Krampus, and in Greek as "mu(n)tzuris" (μου(ν)τζούρης, "smudged, smutted"). in Poland Piotruś ("Peter"), in Iceland Svarti Pétur ("Black Peter"), in Czech Republic Černý Petr and in Slovenia Črni Peter.